 \section{Introduction}

-The knowledge of the stoichiometries and stabilities of the chemical species of uranium is of key importance for the understanding of the chemical reactivity of uranium in environmental or industrial situations.
-The speciation of uranium in solution has then been a major topic of investigations by both experimental and theoretical methods.
-Among the powerful spectroscopic techniques, time-resolved laser-induced luminescence spectroscopy (TRLFS) has been widely used for the characterization of uranyl species in solutions and in solid phases, because of its high sensitivity to changes of the inner-sphere coordination of \ce{UO2^{2+}}.
-The luminescence spectra of uranyl complexes in solution show in general a narrow energetic range about \SI{6000}{\per\cm}.
-In this region just a single electronic transition between the initial and final states can be identified and it is vibrationally resolved with bands to different vibrational quantum numbers~\cite{visnak2016uranium6}.
-In the case of mixtures of uranyl species, the interpretation of TRLFS data can be difficult because of low resolution and overlapping of the emission spectra in similar time frame.
-Then spectroscopic considerations are often insufficient to unambiguously determine the nature of the complexes.
+The knowledge of the stoichiometries and stabilities of the chemical species of uranium is of key importance for an understanding of the chemical reactivity of uranium in environmental or industrial situations.
+The speciation of uranium in solution has thus been a major topic of investigations by both experimental and theoretical methods.
+Among the powerful spectroscopic techniques, time-resolved laser-induced luminescence spectroscopy (TRLFS) has been widely used for the characterization of uranyl species in solutions and in solid phases, because of its high sensitivity to changes in the first coordination sphere of \ce{UO2^{2+}}.
+The luminescence spectra of uranyl complexes in solution show in general a narrow energetic range of about \SI{6000}{\per\cm}.
+In this region only a single electronic transition between the initial and final states can be identified and it is vibrationally resolved with the bands corresponding to different vibrational quantum numbers~\cite{visnak2016uranium6}.
+In the case of mixtures of uranyl species, the interpretation of TRLFS data can be difficult as one needs to deconvolute overlapping emission spectra in similar time frames.
+Therefore, spectroscopic considerations are often insufficient to unambiguously determine the nature of the complexes.
 This is why a theoretical support based on quantum chemical modeling appears as a way to better validate TRLFS data interpretations by decomposing the different effects that might induce changes in the emission spectra of uranyl complexes.